-The whole of Selby district is divided into 74 seperate parishes.
-Each parish is made up of the local government electors for that area, and will hold an Annual Meeting of the whole parish.
-This is the most local form of governance in England, and is known as Community Governance.
+The whole of Selby district is divided into 74 separate parishes.
+Each parish is made up of the local government electors for that area.

 Click on the map below to find out more about each parish.